6 Next >>

 mother appealed to President Wilson, the sentence was commuted to life.
 It was during Stroud’s thirty years as a

-Leavenworth that he began to study birds, which gained him
+prisoner at Leavenworth that he began to study birds, which gained him

 international attention.
 When Stroud began to openly violate